-The flags represent the national identity of each country.
+The North American flags represent the national identity of each country.
 Each color has a meaning in the history of nations.
-American flags vary on color and meaning.
+The flags from America vary on color and meaning.
 On this page, I list all flags of North America, Central America, and their colors.

 Flags of North America